ameseee/kwk-curriculum-site/web-app/lessons/js-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Conditionals</h2>
   <p>For this Try It, type all your code in the JavaScript editor in CodePen.
-To see if it's working, look below at the console.</p>
+To see if it's working, look below at the console or use alerts.</p>
   <ul>
     <li>Create a variable named <code class="try-it-code">luckyNumber</code> and assign it to a number of your choice.</li>
     <li>Write an if statement checking if <code class="try-it-code">luckyNumber</code> is less than 50, which if evaluated to true, prints out a sentence (you choose!).
 If it is evaluated to false, it should print out a different sentence.</li>